top of page

 3. Mermaid & Trumpet Petticoats

-Designed specifically for fitted gowns, mermaid and trumpet petticoats are essential for creating a beautifully flared effect at the bottom of the dress.
+Mermaid and trumpet petticoats are made for fitted gowns.
+They help create a defined flare at the bottom of the dress.

 4. Layered Petticoats